Advanced Physiotherapy Clinic

 How Does the Doctor Diagnose Paralysis?

-Diagnosing of paralysis is easy due to a prominent symptom that is no movement in the affected area.
+Diagnosing paralysis is straightforward due to a prominent symptom that is no movement in the affected area.
 However, doctors might use other methods to detect the types of injury you have sustained, the nerve state and degree of paralysis for better treatment.
 One of these tests is MRI, short for magnetic resonance imaging.
 Running an MRI scan is easy as it uses a big magnet, a computer and radio waves to obtain crystal clear body images, in these symptoms a brain MRI is preferred choice to look for type of stroke attack.

 Can Physiotherapy Cure Paralysis in The Long Run?